 - In the Console tree, right-click on the farm, then select Archive Audit Trail.
 The Archive Audit Trail dialog appears.

-- Browse to the location where audit trail information will be saved (XML file).
+- Browse to the saved location where audit trail information resides (XML file).
 The Select File to Archive Audit Trail To dialog opens.

 - Select the location, then type the name of the new file in the File name text box.